Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Introduction

 We summarize the contributions of the paper as follows. \begin{enumerate} \item \emph{Complexity Analysis:} We characterize the complexity status of the considered one-bit precoding problem.
 Specifically, we show that the considered problem is NP-hard even in the single-user case and strongly NP-hard in the general case.
 The complexity results fill a theoretical gap, as the complexity status of the problem remains unknown (in spite of the existence of various heuristic approaches for solving the problem). \item \emph{Novel Penalty Model}: We propose a novel negative $\ell_1$ penalty model for the considered problem, in which the one-bit constraint is penalized into the objective with a negative $\ell_1$-norm term.
-We show that when the penalty parameter is sufficiently large, the penalty model is an exact reformulation of the original problem, in the sense that the two problems share the same global and local solutions. \item \emph{Efficient Algorithms}: To solve the penalty model, we further transform it into an equivalent min-max problem.
-We propose an efficient alternating optimization (AO) algorithm for solving a class of non-smooth nonconvex-concave min-max problems (which includes our problem as a special case) and prove its convergence.
-We also propose a low-complexity implementation of the proposed AO algorithm when applied to solve our interested penalty problem.
+We show that when the penalty parameter is sufficiently large, the penalty model is an exact reformulation of the original problem, in the sense that the two problems share the same global and local solutions. {The proposed penalty model is the first continuous reformulation of the original discrete model and is more favorable for the algorithmic design (compared to the discrete model). }

+\item \emph{Efficient Algorithms}: To solve the penalty model, we further transform it into an equivalent min-max problem.
+We propose an efficient alternating proximal/projection gradient descent ascent (APGDA) algorithm for solving a class of non-smooth nonconvex-concave min-max problems (which includes our problem as a special case) and prove its convergence. {\blue More specifically}, we show that the APGDA algorithm is guaranteed to converge to a stationary point of the min-max problem and a local minimizer of the penalty problem.
+We also propose a low-complexity implementation of the proposed APGDA algorithm when applied to solve our interested penalty problem.
 Simulation results show that both the proposed algorithm and its low-complexity implementation generally outperform the state-of-the-art CI-based algorithms in terms of both the BER performance and the computational efficiency.

 \end{enumerate}